Originally published on 30th May 2017 Last updated on 23rd December 2019

 A full thyroid panel (also known as a thyroid function test) is required to obtain the most comprehensive and accurate look at how you’re doing, as TSH alone and even TSH and Free T4 test without the other components of the thyroid panel, don’t give the full picture.

 Free T3 and Thyroid Antibodies TpoAB and TgAB are important to monitor too.
-Many thyroid patients find that whilst their TSH is OK, their Free T3 and Free T4, or even Reverse T3 isn’t optimal and so they still feel unwell.
+Many thyroid patients find that whilst their TSH is OK, their Free T3 and Free T4 are not optimal and so they still feel unwell.
 If your doctor won’t order the full thyroid panel, do know that it is relatively inexpensive and simple to order these tests yourself.
 UK thyroid patients can order them from here and a worldwide link can be seen here.

 TSH serves as an average read out over the previous four to six weeks of your thyroid levels but doesn’t give the most comprehensive view.